 Andrew’s non-fiction book is set in 18th century Calcutta, the center of British strength in India.
-His story focuses on three main characters: the newspaper editor, James Augustus Hicky, the missionary, Johann Zacharias Kiernander, and the East India Company’s Governor General, Warren Hastings.
+His story focuses on three main characters: the journalist, James Augustus Hicky, the missionary, Johann Zacharias Kiernander, and the East India Company’s Governor General, Warren Hastings.

 Was Hicky able to bring the Governor General and Missionary to public justice?
 Or were they able to suppress his reporting for eternity?

-Follow Andrew as he tells this thrilling story of adventure, desperation, and a willingness to sacrifice everything for the freedom of the press.
+Follow Andrew as he tells this thrilling story of adventure, courage, and a willingness to sacrifice everything for the freedom of the press.